Foso/Jetpack-Compose-Playground/docs/foundation/lazyrow.md

 # LazyRow

 !!! info
-    This is the API of version 1.0.0-beta01
+    This is the API of version 1.0.0-beta02

-A [LazyRow](https://developer.android.com/reference/kotlin/androidx/compose/foundation/lazy/package-summary#lazyrow) is a horizontal scrolling list that only composes and lays out the currently visible items.
+A [LazyRow]({{ site.composedoc }}/foundation/lazy/package-summary#lazyrow) is a horizontal scrolling list that only composes and lays out the currently visible items.
 It's similar to a horizontal Recyclerview in the classic Android View system.